Fiberglass Repair - Composite Repair

 A part's outer cosmetic finish is designed to hide and protect the structural reinforcement below, as well as be aesthetically pleasing.
 It is this surface by which most people will judge the whole structure.
 Even slight damage like scratches and gouges will mar the finished appearance.
 Worse, these often create a direct path into the structural layers, causing even larger problems.
 Cosmetic blisters are a problem which, left untreated, can turn entire boat hulls into sponges.
 The cosmetic repair sequence is similar to the structural sequence, but filler or gel coat replaces any reinforcing material.
 Surface preparation is still the most important aspect of a long-lasting repair.
 Finish sanding and polishing are the only differences, but they make a good job look truly professional.
 Many fear tackling cosmetic work because they think it requires expensive spray equipment for satisfactory results.
 Equipment is important, but proper material selection will give better results.

-2) Prepare the surface for the addition of gel coat or filler.
 Begin by taping off the area surrounding the damage.
 This will keep sanding scratches around the damaged area to a minimum.
 Next, wipe the surface with acetone and a clean rag to remove any wax, oil, or grease which might contaminate the repair.
 When this dries, chip out all the loose material with a knife, then use 40-grit sandpaper to bevel the edges to a taper.
 The scratches should reach down into the crack or hole for better bonding strength.
 Even thin cracks will have to be "opened up" before material can be added to fill them.
 Blisters will have to be completely exposed at this time.
-Also, be sure the remaining laminate is solid and dry.
+Also, be sure the remaining laminate is s lid and dry.
 Wipe down the surface one more time to remove dust and anything else which may disrupt adhesion.

 Deeper gouges will require structural putty filler to replace the missing material before the gel coat is applied.
 Resin with 1/32 inch milled glass fibers makes an excellent structural putty.
 Use a squeegee to spread it into the bottom of the gouge.
 Keep this filler slightly below the surrounding surface if gel coat is the intended top coat.
 When painting, the filler can be level with the surface because paint adds little thickness.
 When filling hull blisters, be sure to use vinyl ester resin to make the milled glass putty.
 This will add extra corrosion protection to these weakened areas.